 We went on a sunny Sunday morning.
 At the Palmas del Mar guard house, just tell them you are going to the beach.
 All you need to do is follow Palmas Drive straight all the way to the end, where you will see a gate.
 Park on the side of the road, or down the side street to your right.
 Of course, the sign on the gate says “private property do not enter”, but that doesn’t seem to stop anyone.
 There were many other people walking to the beach, hiking like us, or riding mountain bikes.

 The first time we did this hike, we parked down Shell Castle Road at the parking area, walked to beach, and then up and over the hill to get to Punta Icacos.
-Going through the gate is so much easier!
+This avoids any private property signs and any guard who may be there stopping you.
+But going through the gate is so much easier!

 I suggest you bring up the area on Google (or Apple) Maps on your phone in satellite mode, so you can see where you are and where you want to be as you walk.
 There are a few main trails.
 The ones to the left will lead to beaches or points, the big one to the right will lead to the observation tower (which you can see in the distance when you are walking).
 There are no signs inside the forest, but we managed to get to the tower and all the beaches without getting lost.
 You can almost always see either some home in Palmas del Mar, or the ocean, so it’s easy to keep your bearings.
 You might want to mark the location of your car in your map app, just to be safe.

 There are some points of interest – Punta Icacos, Secret Beach, and Playa Icacos, another unnamed rocky beach, and the observation tower.
 We visited them all, and found them each to have something of interest.
 We found a bunch of nice sea glass on the beach, so that was a plus for me!.
 But we both really enjoyed the views.
 You can see up and down the east coast, and you can see Vieques on the horizon.